scrapy/scrapy/docs/api/downloader-middleware.rst

 A DBM_ storage backend is also available for the HTTP cache middleware.

-By default, it uses the anydbm_ module, but you can change it with the :setting:`HTTPCACHE_DBM_MODULE` setting.
+By default, it uses the :mod:`dbm` module, but you can change it with the :setting:`HTTPCACHE_DBM_MODULE` setting.

 In order to use this storage backend, set: